Screen Reader Help

-- Pressing the 9 key will delete all exercise content and return you to the start of the exercise.
+- Pressing the 9 key will delete all exercise or exam content and return you to the start of the exercise or exam.
 Note that after pressing 9 the first time you will be asked to press 9 to confirm.
-If you press any other key the exercise content will not be deleted.
+If you press any other key the content will not be deleted.

 - Pressing the question mark key will read all of the the above commands to remind you what each does.

 In addition the following keys can be used when completing a competency exam in Non-visual mode.
 These are not available when completing an exercise in a training program.

 - Press the T key to read number of words you have entered so far in the exam and the total number of words to be entered.

 - Press the B key to move to the beginning of exam (the first word in the exam)

 - Press the E key to return to your current entry point which is after the last word you entered

 - Press the P key to move to the previous word in the exam